Table Of Contents_

 There are many wireless routers to choose from today, so it can be hard to find the best wireless router for home gaming and Mac overall.
 We are here to help.
+Its features make it a contender for best router in the market.

 The Netgear Nighthawk X6 R8000 AC3200 wireless router is another entry into Netgear’s “ultra-perfomance” lineup of networking devices that look like they’re straight out of a military catalog, and perform with enough firepower to back it up.
 But will its stellar specs and user-friendly software be enough to make up for the areas where it fell short?